 Grease the bread pan (bottom & sides of pan), spray the bread pan, use baking parchment paper or use a good nonstick bread pan in order to prevent the beer bread from sticking to the bread pan.

 Mix all of the dry ingredients together first.
-This helps to ensure the baking powder, salt & light brown sugar are evenly mixed throughout the flour.
+This helps to ensure the baking powder, salt & sugar are evenly mixed throughout the flour.

 Lightly beat the egg.

 Add the egg, beer and 1/2 of the butter (4 tablespoons).
 Gently stir until all ingredients are mixed together.

 Scoop the finished dough out of the mixing bowl and place it in a 9 by 5 bread pan.
 Smooth out the top of the bread dough within the bread pan.

 Pour the remaining 1/2 of melted butter (4 tablespoons) on top of the bread dough within the bread pan.
 This will help to create a crunchy & buttery top to the bread.

 Place the bread pan in the oven and bake for 50-55 minutes.
 Wear oven mitts when dealing with bread pan & oven.

 When done, remove the bread pan from the oven.
 Wear oven mitts when dealing with bread pan & oven.

 Let the bread cool within the bread pan for 10 minutes.